medavox/articles/Musicollab.md

 * Skip a turn - this is fine!
 Maybe you got nominated by surprise and don't want to play; maybe you're too busy this week.
 Maybe you think the song is already perfect! ;)
 * Move existing parts around - A little editing is ok, but too much and it can get stressful.

-You can try as many takes as you like, but in the end your turn can only only consist of one new track - one can be playing at any one time (feel free to splice your one track together from your million takes, if you can be bothered :P)
+You can try as many takes as you like, but in the end you can only add one new track.
+Feel free to splice your one track together from a million takes, if you can be bothered :P  But only one take can be playing at any one time - we should only hear one of you on each track.

 Try to add useful notes for pieces you play - chords, lyrics etc.